Mandatory labelling in Spain

 Attention!
 Further innovation regarding commercial packaging in Spain from 2025

-Commercial packaging will also be subject to system participation in Spain from January 2025.
-While this obligation previously only applied to household packaging, commercial and industrial packaging will also be affected from next year.
+Commercial packaging is also subject to system participation in Spain since January 2025.
+While this obligation previously only applied to household packaging, commercial and industrial packaging is also affected now.

 So that you can prepare in good time and fulfil all the new requirements, have a look here.